katelyngrimoldby/cosmetic-store/README.md

 The site is not optimized for SEO, as it was not a priority for this project and client-side rendering isn't SEO-friendly to begin with.
 See [The Travel Enablers source code](https://github.com/katelyngrimoldby/the-travel-enablers) for my take on SEO in a dynamic website.

 Finally, due to the hosting through GitHub Pages, the SPA behaviour is flawed.
 Accessing any page aside from home via URL (not routing within the website) will result in a 404.
-Viewing the site through localhost does nohttps://github.com/rafgraph/spa-github-pagest reflect these issues.
+Viewing the site through localhost does not reflect these issues.
 Unfortunately this also means the custom 404 implementation is unable to be seen through GitHub Pages.

 ## Areas of Pride
 Some elements are larger than others, but are elements I'm happy with the result of.